Acupuncture supports reproductive health by improving blood flow, regulating hormones, and enhancing IVF success rates.

 Most patients benefit from weekly treatments for 3-4 months (12-16 sessions) to see meaningful improvements in cycle regularity, symptoms, and conception rates.
 For IVF support, treatments often intensify around transfer, with sessions 1-2 days before and after.
 Natural conception may require 12-20 sessions over several cycles, with monthly maintenance once pregnant or after achieving goals.

 Our research database is growing.
-Check back soon for studies on acupuncture for Fertility & IVF Support.
+Browse the latest acupuncture studies for Fertility & IVF Support.

 Insurance coverage for acupuncture varies widely by plan and condition.
 Some plans cover acupuncture for musculoskeletal pain; coverage for Fertility & IVF Support is less common but worth checking.
 Ask your provider if they offer superbills for out-of-network reimbursement.